Avoiding instrumentation interference and signal losses at high frequencies

 1. Measure the coupling of EM energy (transfer function)

-Measure the coupling of EM energy into the interior of the aircraft over the total frequency band of all the environments by illuminating the aircraft with low-level swept continuous wave (CW) radiated fields.
+The object of this test is to measure the coupling of EM energy into the interior of the aircraft over the total frequency band of all the environments by illuminating the aircraft with low-level swept continuous wave (CW) radiated fields.
 These measurements are normally made in “free field” conditions.
-Where the transfer function is in terms of the external field to the internally induced cable bundle currents it is known as the Low-Level Swept Current (LLSC) test (Figure 1).
-When the transfer function is in terms of the external field to the internally induced fields it is known as the Low-Level Swept Field (LLSF) test (Figure 2).
+The Low-Level Swept Current (LLSC) test (Figure 1) measures the level of induced currents and voltages on system components as a result of radiated fields below 400 MHz.
+Above 400 MHz, Low-Level Swept Field (LLSF) testing (Figure 2) is used to determine the transfer function relating the external field to the internal bay fields at the location of the equipment under evaluation.

 Figure 1: Test arrangement for the LLSC test (nose antenna omitted)